MicrosoftDocs/visualstudio-docs/docs/code-quality/automatic-feature-suspension.md

 ## GC low-latency disabled

 To re-enable GC low-latency mode, restart Visual Studio.
 By default, Visual Studio enables GC  low-latency mode whenever you are typing to ensure that your typing doesn't block any GC operations.
 However, if a low memory condition causes Visual Studio to display the automatic suspension warning, GC low-latency mode is disabled for that session.
-Restarting Visual Studio will re-enable the default GC behavior.
-For more information, see <xref:system.runtime.gclatencymode>.
+Restarting Visual Studio re-enables the default GC behavior.
+For more information, see <xref:System.Runtime.GCLatencyMode>.

 ## Visual Studio caches flushed

-All Visual Studio caches are immediately emptied, but will begin to repopulate if you continue your current development session or restart Visual Studio.
-The caches flushed include caches for the following features.
+If you continue your current development session or restart Visual Studio, all Visual Studio caches are immediately emptied, but begin to repopulate.
+The caches flushed include caches for the following features:

 - Find all references